Gobot1234/steam.py/docs/api.rst

     # this can then be used for trading
     # a game title is not required for this
     # but it is for setting in game statuses
+    # if the game isn't a Steam game.

 Groups
 ~~~~~~~~~~~~~~~